 The high-quality build, Professional Fine Foam Frother, 15 coffee drinks, P.E.P., and Intelligent Water Systems result in a barista-quality coffee, so the high price tag is worth it.

 At the same time, can you get the same or similar coffee brewing quality with a more affordable Jura coffee machine?

 Yes, you can.
 Consider a refurbished version if you’ve got your heart set on Jura S8, but you don’t want to break the bank to buy it.
 It’s much more affordable, and you’ll also have a coffee machine that brews top-notch coffee at an affordable price.

 I also recommend checking Seattle Coffee Gear, because they have a price match option which can potentially save some money.

 Jura E8 vs. S8

-Here’s how S8 compares to E8: Jura S8 has 15 coffee drink options, while E8 has 17.
+We have a full breakdown of the two, but here’s the summary: Jura S8 has 15 coffee drink options, while E8 has 17.
 The E8 espresso machine has a smaller touchscreen plus six physical buttons, which S8 lacks.

 E8 coffee machine also has fewer customization options — eight coffee strengths and two temperature settings vs. 10 and three on S8.